Kfar Hasidim: History

-Ottoman-period village of Harbaj
+Harbaj village

 During the Ottoman period there was a Muslim village called Harbaj at this place.
-In 1162 A.H. (~1748 CE) it was fortified by Zahir al-Umar, and traces of the wall still existed in the late 19th century.
+In 1162 A.H. (~1748 CE) it was fortified by Daher al-Umar, and traces of the wall still existed in the late 19th century.
 The village appeared as El Harchieh on the map that Pierre Jacotin compiled in 1799.

 In 1875, Victor Guérin found here about 30 inhabited houses.
 In the centre of the village was a large well, partly filled.
 In 1881, the Palestine Exploration Fund's Survey of Western Palestine described El Harbaj as "a small adobe village, on the plain, with a well to the north and olives to the east."
 A population list from about 1887 showed that el Harbaj had about 75 inhabitants; all Muslims.

-British Mandate period

-Harbaj village

 In the 1922 census of Palestine conducted by the British Mandate authorities, Harbaj had a population 177, all Muslims.

-Kfar Hasidim and the end of Harbaj
+Kfar Hasidim

 Kfar Hasidim was founded in 1924 by two groups of Polish Hasidic immigrants of the Fourth Aliyah, followers of Rabbi Yehezkel Taub and Rabbi Israel Hoffstein, the rabbis of Yablono and Kozienice.
 They bought land east of Haifa Bay with the help of Rabbi Yeshayahu Shapira of Hapoel Hamizrachi and established Nahalat Ya’akov and Avodat Yisrael, which later merged into Kfar Hasidim.

 In 1925 the Palestine Jewish Colonization Association purchased 70 feddans in Harbaj from Alexander Sursuk, as part of a larger series of land purchases from the Sursuk family of Beirut.
 At the time, there were 50 families living there.
 From 1931, and lasting several years, the Jewish Agency struggled to evict the tenant farmers from Harbaj, from the land which was to become Kfar Hasidim.

 In the 1931 census, Kfar Hassidim had a population of 420, all Jews, in a total of 104 houses.

 By the 1945 statistics, Kfar Hasidim had 980 residents, all Jewish.

 In 1935, Makhouly visited Tal Harbaj on behalf of the Department of Antiquities.
 He noted that: "the portion of the outer wall on the eastern top of the site was demolished and all stones from it were taken away."